bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 <li>Download the index.html page of microsoft.com</li>
 <li>Every link in html is referred by href.
 Filter all the href (which would contain the link to different domains for Microsoft)</li>
 <li>Sort and find unique list.
 Get their ip addresses</li>
-<li>HINT: Tools such as cut, grep, wget, ssort, uniq, host and little bit of bash scripting would be used.</li>
+<li>HINT: Tools such as cut, grep, wget, sort, uniq, host and little bit of bash scripting would be used.</li>
 </ul></li>
 </ul>
 </li>